mura0000/basic-income-analysis/bi_markdown.md

 ![](bi_markdown_files/figure-html/unnamed-chunk-29-1.png)<!-- -->

-Slightly, people belonging to older age groups seem to be more knowledgeable in BI.
+Slightly, people belonging to older age groups seem to tend to be more knowledgeable in BI.

 #### Modelling
 Since the level of awareness can be considered an ordered categorical variable, a cumulative logit model can be suitable.
 The coefficients of the model can be too complex to interpret.
 One of the possible ways to mitigate this possible problem is to have a proportional odds assumption, in which the coefficient for each level only differs by the intercept term.
 A model with this assumption and without it can be compared based on a certain metric.
 Since the models are nested, AIC can be used as the metric.